 - For some premium plan holders, phone support can be accessed through regional Mailchimp phone numbers.

-Support that is mostly sought through human interaction and guidance can often be a deciding factor for those who are in the process of choosing between Constant Contact and Mailchimp.
+Support, mostly sought through human interaction and guidance, can often be a deciding factor for those choosing between Constant Contact and Mailchimp.

 Quality of Help & Documentation